 A graduate of Johnson & Wales University, Leah started La La Custom Cake in 2011.
 Previously she served as Executive Chef at the five star Simpson House Inn in Santa Barbara.
-Leah is now a full time caker and mom, with a new shop on Madison Ave in Lakewood.
+A proud graduate of Bad Girl Ventures, Leah is now a full time caker and mom, with a new shop on Madison Ave in Lakewood.

 Co-sponsored by Bad Girl Ventures

 Crowdfunding sites are proliferating, and increasing numbers of student entrepreneurs are using Kickstarter, Indiegogo, GoFundMe and hundreds more to raise enough money to get their startups off the ground.
 Here’s a handful of the most popular sites.
 If you decide to utilize crowdfunding, do not go blindly.
 There are lots of web sites for advice; here are three to start with:

 For access to a priceless resource – a large collection of excellent of videos, podcasts and articles covering every facet of the startup journey – bookmark Stanford eCorner.
 With fresh information added all the time, it’s even better than when we last Tweeted or wrote about it.